langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 JsonSchemaElement enumSchema = JsonEnumSchema.builder()
         .description("Marital status of the person")
-        .enumValues("SINGLE", "MARRIED", "DIVORCED") // allowed values can be set either via varargs .enumValues(List.of("SINGLE", "MARRIED", "DIVORCED")) // or as a List .build();
+        .enumValues("SINGLE", "MARRIED", "DIVORCED") // allowed values can be set either via varargs .enumValues(List.of("SINGLE", "MARRIED", "DIVORCED")) // or as a list .build();
 ```